The Bankrate promise

 “If you can afford to shorten the term of the loan and you are substantially lowering your rate, it could be a win-win as you’re paying off your mortgage faster and saving a ton of money on interest,” Johnson says.

-Right now, however, interest rates are rising — but there’s still opportunity.
-While the connection between the Federal Reserve’s rate decisions and mortgage rates is complicated, you could still come out ahead if your current rate is higher than what’s prevailing today.
+Right now, however, interest rates are rising, reflecting the Federal Reserve’s efforts to contain inflation.
+But there’s still opportunity.
+You could still come out ahead if your current rate is higher than what’s prevailing today.

 Consolidate high-interest debt

 If you have a hefty amount of high-interest debt on credit cards, car loans or personal loans, a cash-out refinance can help improve your cash flow and save you money in the long term, possibly even if you take a slightly higher mortgage rate.